dave v

 Have more questions about our paper?

-I’m happy to walk through our research process in more depth or talk about bigger picture items, feel free to reach out to me at [email protected] or LinkedIn.
-Thanks for reading!
+I’m happy to walk through the process in more depth or talk about creative support tools, feel free to reach out to me at [email protected] or LinkedIn.
+Click the image below to read our paper!